Firstly, I want to start by saying "Thank you".

 Food: On the decline.

-Body Care: Changing the game.
+Personal Care: Changing the game.
 Since launching three years ago it continues to overtake major household name brands in the category.

 Nappies and Baby Care: On the rise.
 While it’s a tough category, it’s showing growth signs similar to our body care range.
 This product range is in the front seat on the road to greatness.